eriks5/org.scheffers.homey.sets/README.md

 The following flow actions are available:

- * Activate or deactivate a state in a set,
+ * Activate or deactivate a state in a set without changing the other states,
+ * Activate one state in a set and deactivate the others, or
  * Activate a state in a set temporarily, or
+ * Activate a state in a set after a delay, or
- * Activate or deactivate all states in a set
+ * Activate or deactivate all states in a set.

-The following triggers are available to trigger other flows:
+The following triggers are available to trigger flows:

- * A specific state is activated or deactivated,
+ * A specific state is activated or deactivated, or
- * The set changes from having no states active to having one or more states active,
+ * The set changes from having no states active to having one or more states active, or
  * The set changes from having all states active to having one or more states inactive, or
- * Just trigger on any change in a set (useful in combination with conditions)
+ * Trigger on any change in a set (useful in combination with conditions)

 The following conditions are available:

- * No states of a set are active,
+ * No states of a set are active, or
- * All states of a set are active,
+ * All states of a set are active, or
  * A specific state of a set is active

 ## Changelog

+v0.2.0: Added **Activate exactly one** and **Activate state delayed** actions

 v0.1.1: Auto-restore feature added: sets and states will be re-created using info in flows.